nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

 tree_item_index: 1050
 ---

-The more people involved on a document, the more it becomes difficult to collaborate and communicate on it because every participant has its own device (PC, mobile, tablet, etc.) and its own tool, which means different format to preview.
+The more people involved on a document, the more difficult it becomes to collaborate and communicate because every participant has their own device (PC, mobile, tablet, etc.) and their own tools, which means different formats to preview.

 {{! excerpt}}
-The Nuxeo Annotations addon allows users to preview and annotate any document stored in the Nuxeo repository: Office documents, PDF, images, videos, etc., on any device with the ARender previewer from Arondor.
+The Nuxeo Annotations addon allows users to preview and annotate any document stored in the Nuxeo repository: Office documents, PDF, images, videos, etc., on any device with the ARender previewer from [Arondor](https://www.arondor.com/en/).
 {{! /excerpt}}

-ARender software is made of two pieces:
+ARender software comprises two parts:
-- Previewer
+- previewer
-- Rendition
+- rendition

 ARender rendition server needs to be installed on a dedicated host.

-ARender previewer is extended by Nuxeo to integrate the ARender Previewer with the Nuxeo REST API, it corresponds to [nuxeo-arender-connector-hmi](https://github.com/nuxeo/nuxeo-arender-connector/tree/master/nuxeo-arender-connector-hmi) in ARender Connector.
+ARender previewer is extended by Nuxeo to integrate the ARender previewer with the Nuxeo REST API -- it corresponds to [nuxeo-arender-connector-hmi](https://github.com/nuxeo/nuxeo-arender-connector/tree/master/nuxeo-arender-connector-hmi) in ARender Connector.
 It is built as a war file to deploy.

-Here's a chart describing actions during first connection to ARender:
+Here's a chart illustrating the actions during the first connection to ARender:
 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/Nuxeo Annotations with ARender/arender-flow.png
     name: arender-flow.png